aravindhk/QESummerSchool/Day-5/exercise-3/CuO/README.md

 iii. try to further reduce the time to solution using the `-ntg` options.
 Does the time to solution improve?
 Why not?

-You should eventually be able to complete the 10 scf steps in less than 7 min.
+You should eventually be able to complete the 10 SCF steps in **about 6 min**.